opifexM/playnow/README.md

 ## License

-Guitar Shop is licensed under the MIT license.
+PlayNow is licensed under the MIT license.